erasche/chado-postgraphql/README.md

 These two functions allow for 1) fetching top-level features (and then recursing into them using GraphQL), 2) fetching sequence data

-The functions need to be loaded from the sql file INTO the database, before launching PostGraphQL
+The functions need to be loaded from the sql file INTO the database, before launching PostGraphQL.

 ## Example Queries